Compliance

 We believe assessments are key to proving compliance — but most businesses need to change their assessment process to track compliance effectively.

-Assessment & compliance: what organizations get wrong
+Audits & compliance: what organizations get wrong

 Compliance is a lot like doing the dishes.
 You need to be compliant with regulations every day, just like you need to eat off clean dishes every day.
 If you let your compliance go until the last minute, it’s like letting dishes pile up in the sink until you can’t ignore them anymore — you end up with a big, intimidating project.